-Join Konrad Eek for an in-depth discussion in this video Spooling the film to prepare to develop, part of Shooting and Processing Black-and-White Film.
+Join Konrad Eek for an in-depth discussion in this video Spooling the film to prepare to develop, part of Analog Photography: Shooting & Processing Black-and-White Film.

 Now that we have an exposed roll of film, the next step to get it ready for the chemical process is to load it onto a spool, which will allow the chemicals to flow freely across the emulsion surface of the film while we run it through the process.
 When we purchased this canister and lid, it came with a spool as part of the kit.
 That spool holds the beginning or the leader end of the film in place with this little metal clip here, and the spiral part of it is a little bit lighter in weight than this particular spool.